Serco Group Expands Share Buy-Back Program - TipRanks.com

 Serco Group plc ( (GB:SRP) ) has provided an announcement.

-Serco Group plc has announced the purchase of 252,100 of its own ordinary shares, which will be held in treasury.
-This transaction is part of a larger share buy-back program initiated in August 2025, through which the company has acquired a total of 16,670,803 shares.
-The buy-back initiative is likely aimed at optimizing the company’s capital structure and potentially enhancing shareholder value by reducing the number of shares in circulation.
+Serco Group plc has announced the purchase of 244,863 ordinary shares, which will be held in treasury, as part of its ongoing share buy-back program initiated in August 2025.
+This transaction increases the total number of shares held in treasury to 16,915,666, while the total number of shares with voting rights remains at 1,006,939,577.
+The buy-back program is part of Serco’s efforts to manage its capital structure and potentially enhance shareholder value.

 The most recent analyst rating on (GB:SRP) stock is a Buy with a £300.00 price target.
 To see the full list of analyst forecasts on Serco Group plc stock, see the GB:SRP Stock Forecast page.